italianproject423/Fade-In-Fade-Out/README.md

 # Fade-In-Fade-Out

 Arduino sketch that fades an LED on pin 11 up and down in a smooth breathing pattern.
-Built as a beginner project to practice PWM (Pulse Width Modulation), variables manipulation, and conditional if-else logic.
+Built as a beginner project to practice PWM, variables manipulation, and conditional if-else logic.

 ## How it works
 The sketch continuously changes the brightness of the LED by adding a velocity value at each loop cycle: